The Who: Early career

 The Who changed managers to Peter Meaden.
-He decided that the group would be ideal to represent the growing mod movement in Britain which involved fashion, scooters and music genres such as rhythm and blues, soul and modern jazz.
+He decided that the group would be ideal to represent the growing mod movement in Britain, which involved fashion, scooters and music genres such as rhythm and blues, soul and modern jazz.
 He renamed the group the High Numbers, dressed them up in mod clothes, secured a second, more favourable audition with Fontana and wrote the lyrics for both sides of their single "Zoot Suit"/"I'm the Face" to appeal to mods.
 The tune for "Zoot Suit" was "Misery" by the Dynamics, and "I'm the Face" borrowed from Slim Harpo's "I Got Love If You Want It".
-Although Meaden tried to promote the single, it failed to reach the top 50 and the band reverted to calling themselves The Who.
+Although Meaden tried to promote the single, it failed to reach the top 50 and the band reverted to calling themselves the Who.
 The group – none of whom played their instruments conventionally – began to improve their stage image; Daltrey started using his microphone cable as a whip on stage, and occasionally leapt into the crowd; Moon threw drumsticks into the air mid-beat; Townshend mimed machine-gunning the crowd with his guitar while jumping on stage and playing guitar with a fast arm-windmilling motion, or stood with his arms aloft allowing his guitar to produce feedback in a posture dubbed "the Bird Man".

-Meaden was replaced as manager by two filmmakers, Kit Lambert and Chris Stamp.
+Two filmmakers, Kit Lambert and Chris Stamp, replaced Meaden as manager.
 They were looking for a young, unsigned rock group that they could make a film about, and had seen the band at the Railway Hotel in Wealdstone, which had become a regular venue for them.
 Lambert related to Townshend and his art school background, and encouraged him to write songs.
 In August, Lambert and Stamp made a promotional film featuring the group and their audience at the Railway.
 The band changed their set towards soul, rhythm and blues and Motown covers, and created the slogan "Maximum R&B".

 In June 1964, during a performance at the Railway, Townshend accidentally broke the head of his guitar on the low ceiling of the stage.
 Angered by the audience's laughter, he smashed the instrument on the stage, then picked up another guitar and continued the show.
 The following week, the audience were keen to see a repeat of the event.
-Moon obliged by kicking his drum kit over, and auto-destructive art became a feature of The Who's live set.
+Moon obliged by kicking his drum kit over, and auto-destructive art became a feature of the Who's live set.